Shawn-Son/Classification_and_Calibration_of_Dysarthric_Speech/README.md

 ## 🛠️ Models & Methods

 Multiple deep learning strategies were explored to maximize both classification accuracy and prediction reliability for dysarthria detection.
-All modeling, experimentation, and analysis were led by Minhyuk Son.
+All modeling, experimentation, and analysis were led by Minhyeok Son.

 ### 1. Baseline Model (Custom CNN)
 - Lightweight CNN trained directly on 28x28 log-mel spectrogram images.